Is your vacuum cleaner killing you?

-Health and Safety rules will soon be changing and there have already been a few cases where contractors have been prosecuted for exposing co-workers and the general public to hazardous dusts.
+Health and Safety rules will soon be changing and there have already been a few cases where contractors have been prosecuted for exposing co-workers and the general public to hazardous dust.

 So what vacuum should I be using?

-When there is any likelihood that hazardous dusts are present an advanced filtration or cyclonic hazardous dust vacuum cleaner should be used.
+When there is any likelihood that hazardous dust are present an advanced filtration or cyclonic hazardous dust vacuum cleaner should be used.
 These vacuum cleaners incorporate filters with an efficiency rating of 99.97% (Hazardous Dust Vacuum Range).
-These vacuum cleaners can also multi task, so in one machine you effectively have an Asbestos Vacuum Cleaner and a brick dust vacuum cleaner.
+These vacuum cleaners can also multi-task, so in one machine you effectively have an Asbestos Vacuum Cleaner and a brick dust vacuum cleaner.

 Hazardous dust vacuum cleaners really are a necessity rather than an optional item for every contractor out there.
 The necessity for a hazardous dust vacuum cleaners is not contractor specific either, school workshops, concrete plants and anywhere else that fine dust is present there is a necessity for an advanced filtration vacuum cleaner.

-Further Reading on the health risks that hazardous dusts present can be found on the following links:
+Further Reading on the health risks that hazardous dust present can be found on the following links:

 - Asbestos – http://www.hse.gov.uk/asbestos/index.htm